ChristianVillalba/CS50-django/README.md

 *eg: newyear application*

 Static Files:
-Files that aren't going to change (eg: CSS).
+Files that aren't going to change (eg: CSS or JS).
+Djando can generate dynamic html using python logic or inject static files.